By Lisa Johnston

 This TWICE webinar, hosted by senior editor Alan Wolf, will take a look at what may be the hottest CE products at retail that will be sold during the all-important fourth quarter.
 Top technologies, market strategies and industry trends will be discussed with industry analysts and executives.

-Las Vegas - The Consumer Electronics Association (CEA) today announced the lineup of 2014 International CES, set to run here on January 7-10.
+Las Vegas - The Consumer Electronics Association (CEA) today announced the addition of the ‘Experience CEA Stage’ at the 2014 International CES, set to run here on January 7-10.